Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 By Train

-• Travel time: about 85 minutes (75 minutes on the fastest service)
+• Travel time: Approximately 85 minutes (as little as 75 minutes on the fastest services)

-• Tokyo Station → Odawara Station (JR Tokaido Line): about 1 hour
+• Tokyo Station → Odawara Station (JR Tokaido Line): Approximately 1 hour

-• Odawara Station → Hakone-Yumoto Station (Hakone Tozan Railway): about 15 minutes
+• Odawara Station → Hakone-Yumoto Station (Hakone Tozan Railway): Approximately 15 minutes

-• Tokyo Station → Odawara Station (Tokaido Shinkansen): about 35 minutes
+• Tokyo Station → Odawara Station (Tokaido Shinkansen): Approximately 35 minutes

-• Odawara Station → Hakone-Yumoto Station (Hakone Tozan Railway): about 15 minutes
+• Odawara Station → Hakone-Yumoto Station (Hakone Tozan Railway): Approximately 15 minutes

 By Bus

-• Travel time: about 2 hours (depends on traffic)
+• Travel time: Approximately 2 hours (depending on traffic conditions)

 Getting Around Hakone

-• Hakone Tozan Railway: a mountain railway running between Odawara, Hakone-Yumoto, and Gora
+• Hakone Tozan Railway – A mountain railway connecting Odawara, Hakone-Yumoto, and Gora

-• Hakone Tozan Cable Car: connects Gora and Sounzan
+• Hakone Tozan Cable Car – A cable car connecting Gora and Sounzan

-• Hakone Ropeway: links Sounzan, Owakudani, and Togendai
+• Hakone Ropeway – A ropeway connecting Sounzan, Owakudani, and Togendai

-• Hakone Pirate Ship: cruises across Lake Ashi
+• Hakone Pirate Ship – A sightseeing boat that cruises Lake Ashi

 Making the Most of the Hakone Free Pass